droctothorpe/byteme/README.md

 ## Usage
 `byteme <input value> <input format>`

+Note: if no input format is specified, ByteMe assumes that the input format is Bytes.

 Optional `-r / --round` flag to print output as rounded floats instead of in scientific notation.

 Input/Output format can be: